kiplangat01/Burger-palace/README.md

 # burger palace  project

 ##### Kiplangat Meshack
-### It is a description of my 2nd project at moringa school.
+### It is a description of my 1st project at moringa school (burger palace).

 ## Table of Content